We provide the following services:

 New Mexico Waiver

 Out-of-state tuition and fees are waived for New Mexico residents taking three or more credit hours via a reciprocal agreement with the New Mexico Commission of Higher Education.
 Application for tuition waivers must be submitted to the Records and Registration Office at the time of registration for the student to qualify for in-state tuition.
 Waivers are limited.
 Reapplication is required each semester.
-Waiver Form (PDF)
+Complete NPC's NM Tuition Waiver

 If you feel you have earned enough credits to graduate, you MUST meet with an academic adviser who will conduct a review of all your credits to see if you are eligible to graduate, and if so, help you complete and submit a graduation application to our office.
 You should do this at the beginning of the semester in which you expect to complete all your degree/certificate requirements.